jaredcassoutt/JaredCSWebsite/README.md

 # Jared CS Portfolio Website

-Basic website created with html to display my CS portfolio with links to all mentioned projects
+Basic website built with HTML and CSS to display my CS portfolio with links to all mentioned projects
-# JaredCSWebsite